 Cons: It takes a long time to reach Napo from Coca.
 First, there’s the two to three-hour speedboat ride on the Napo River away from the port town of Coca.
 Then guests transfer to long canoes which are paddled by very able-bodied staff members along a small, meandering tributary for another hour and a half.
 But there’s also a pro to this con: with no motorized transport to frighten wildlife away, guides easily point out birds and monkeys during the relaxing canoe journey to the lodge.

-Continue planning your Napo River Amazon Basin adventure in Ecuador with the tips and information in our Napo River Amazon Travel in Ecuador Know-How post (which covers how to get there, environmental issues, Amazon myths, and other important aspects of Amazon travel), our post about a luxury lodge in the Amazon, and our post about a riverboat adventure on the Napo.
+Continue planning your Napo River Amazon Basin adventure in Ecuador with the tips and information in our Napo River Amazon Travel in Ecuador Know-How post (which covers how to get there, environmental issues, Amazon myths, and other important aspects of Amazon travel), our post about a luxury lodge in the Amazon, our post about a riverboat adventure on the Napo, and our post about 9 Great Big Amazon Travel Myths.

 Here’s more about travel in Ecuador